pandell/jest-teamcity/README.md

 See the [Jest documentation](https://jestjs.io/docs/configuration#reporters-arraymodulename--modulename-options) for more details.

-When using `@pandell/jest-teamcity`, we recommend to replace the [default reporter](https://github.com/facebook/jest/blob/main/packages/jest-reporters/src/DefaultReporter.ts) so that only TeamCity service messages are written to the standard output.
+When using `@pandell/jest-teamcity`, we recommend replacing the [default reporter](https://github.com/facebook/jest/blob/main/packages/jest-reporters/src/DefaultReporter.ts) so that only TeamCity service messages are written to the standard output.
 The default Jest reporter is overridden automatically if only specifying `@pandell/jest-teamcity` as a custom reporter (see [#how-to-use](#how-to-use)).

 ### Jest Test Result Processors